 TAP has put a good deal of effort into developing the programs offered to our members.
-Our research has noted that there are dozens of different ways to play the games of 8-Ball and 9-Ball, and these vary from establishment to establishment throughout the world.
+Our research has noted that there are many different ways to play 10-Ball, and these vary from establishment to establishment throughout the world.
 We've structured our rules to be as fair as we possibly can to all of our players, regardless of where they are competing.
 Please remember that there will be circumstances that arise that are not specifically covered in the rules.
 We ask you to use this booklet as a guide, and let your common sense and sportsmanship do the rest.
 Also remember that there are all levels of players and teams in TAP.
 Some like to play for fun, and others enjoy the thrill of competition.
 Please remember that we all have the right to play and participate.
 Whatever a person's reason for playing, respect them and encourage others to do their best.